ruandersMSFT/Compliance/compliance/assurance/assurance-pre-employment-screening.md

 ms.custom: seo-marvel-apr2020
 ---

-# Microsoft 365 personnel controls
+# Microsoft 365 pre-employment screening

 Microsoft works to maintain a safe and secure environment that properly protects our employees, customers, property, personal data, and proprietary information.
 A comprehensive background screening program is essential for achieving this goal.
 All candidates for employment and internship are required to satisfactorily complete a background screening prior to commencing employment at Microsoft.
 Current employees in specific roles may also be subject to periodic re-screening.